Custom post type and metadata support in the REST API

 An internal tool that I’m building at Automattic is using the WordPress.com REST API.
 As part of that tool, I needed access to custom post types and post metadata, so I’ve added both to our REST API.
 And now anyone on a Jetpack-powered site can also use this part of the REST API.
 Find out the details in this developer blog post.

-We’ve recently made some updates to the REST API which is available here on WordPress.com and for any Jetpack-enabled site that have the REST API module activated.
+We’ve recently made some updates to the REST API which is available here on WordPress.com and for any Jetpack-enabled site that has the REST API module activated.
 The API now has full read and write support for custom post types and post metadata.

 You can specify a post’s post type when you create or edit it.
 If you’re fetching a single post, you will receive its post type in the response.
 Of course, you can also specify a post type when fetching a series of posts.
 In all cases the parameter to use or look out for is